 Is the facility accredited?

 State accreditation bodies ensure that qualified staff provides safe, effective treatment at detox centers.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) is a good resource to find accredited facilities offering drug and alcohol detoxification programs.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is an excellent resource to find accredited facilities offering drug and alcohol detoxification programs.
 Obtaining treatment at an unaccredited center can prove dangerous as these facilities may not adhere to the best practices and established standards of care.

 What is the cost of treatment, and what types of insurance are accepted by the detoxification center?